LetCompliance

 The EPC C Target: What's Coming

-The government has confirmed in principle a tightening to EPC C minimum for private rentals.
+The government has confirmed a tightening to EPC C minimum for private rentals.

 Why act now: Properties rated D face near-term regulatory risk.
 Grants (Boiler Upgrade Scheme) are currently available.
 Improvement works take time to plan and execute.